Why it could pay to top up your workplace pension

 What difference could it make?

 In addition to this, the more you've paid into your workplace pension plan, the more the taxman may provide in tax relief, subject to government limits.

-Please remember that the value of your pension fund could go down as well as up and so you may not get back what you put in.
+Please remember that the value of your pension fund can go down as well as up and so you might get less than what you put in.

 How do I top up my workplace pension?

 There are various ways you can boost the benefits of your workplace pension plan (to find out more refer to the key features of your own workplace scheme).

 - Speak to your employer about topping up your workplace pension.

 - You can set up an individual pension arrangement to supplement your company pension.

 This is for illustration only and is based on our current understanding of current tax legislation and HM Revenue & Customs practice, both of which may change without notice.
-The impact of taxation (and any tax relief) depends on individual circumstances.
+The impact of taxation (and any tax relief) depends on your circumstances.